 |Previous College:||UNC Charlotte '90|

-T. Scott Muscat enters his 15th season as the Spartans Head Baseball Coach.
+T. Scott Muscat enters his 16th season as the Spartans Head Baseball Coach.
 In 2000 he took over a struggling NAIA program and helped to reclassify as an NCAA DII member.
-Under his leadership the Spartans have qualified for their conference tournament in nine of their first eleven NCAA seasons while compiling a 156-115 conference record.
-Over the past six seasons STAC has been a model of winning consistency, being the only ECC team to average 28 wins, finish in the top three, and win three regular season titles.
-Over the past two seasons the Spartans have won consecutive ECC regular season titles & were the 2013 ECC Tournament Champion, earning a trip to the NCAA East Regional.
-The 2013 team finished as the #22 ranked team in the nation (NCBWA) and #2 in the 35-team East Region.
-The Spartan offense is routinely the top hitting and base stealing team in the ECC, with 4 consecutive ECC team batting titles and 630 stolen bases over the past 5 seasons.
+Under his leadership the Spartans have qualified for their conference tournament in ten of their twelve NCAA seasons while compiling a 172-123 conference record.
+Over the past three seasons STAC has risen to the top of the East Region, compiling 111 victories, capturing two ECC Regular Season titles, two consecutive ECC Tournament titles, an NCAA East Region Championship and making their first appearance at the NCAA DII National Championship in Cary, N.C.
+The Spartan offense has routinely been the top hitting and base stealing team in the ECC, with 4 consecutive ECC team batting titles and 630 stolen bases over the past 5 seasons.
 In 2014 he notched his 300th career NCAA victory (13 seasons) with a total of 317.
-Coach Muscat has been honored as the NYCAC Coach of the Year, 2x ECC Coach of the Year and 2x East Region Coach of the Year (NCBWA) and the 2014 ABCA East Region Coach of the Year.
-During Muscat’s tenure ten Spartans have gone on to play professionally (affiliate and independent).
+Coach Muscat has been honored as the NYCAC Coach of the Year, 2x ECC Coach of the Year, 2x East Region Coach of the Year (NCBWA) and the 2014 ABCA East Region Coach of the Year.
+During Muscat’s tenure twelve Spartans have gone on to play professionally (affiliate and independent).
 In 2011 he played an active role in helping to secure Provident Bank Park as the new home field for Spartan Baseball.
 Under his leadership the STAC players have played an active role in the community, serving in the R.C.
 Touching Bases baseball league for adults with disabilities, the Hope Academy in Nyack (for disadvantaged families), Rockland BOCES Family Resouce Center, Soup Angels and offering free player and coaches clinics to the local Little League affiliates.

 Chronology during Muscat’s tenure: